ParagonIaC/terraform-provider-activedirectory/README.md

-# Terraform Provider - Active Directory/LDAP
+# Terraform Provider - LDAP (Lightweight Directory Access Protocol)

 [![GolangCI](https://golangci.com/badges/github.com/golangci/golangci-lint.svg)](https://golangci.com)

-This is a Terraform  Provider to work with Active Directory/LDAP.
+This is a Terraform  Provider to work with LDAP.

 This provider currently supports only computer objects, but more active directory resources are planned.
 Please feel free to contribute.